Modiplex-Technologies/bfd-api-redux/README.md

 `bfd-api-redux` is an official bot-page API wrapper for [Discords.com](https://discords.com) (formerly botsfordiscord.com).
 Please direct all inqueries and support requests to [our support server.](https://discord.gg/dsl)

+*The current version of the Discords.com Bot API will be depracated upon the release of the BotsV3 runtime (website rewrite).
+Please keep in mind that any bots using a custom wrapper for the API will need to migrate, the current version if this package will also be deprecated and an update will be required.*

 ## Usage

 Constructing a new API interface: